Plate Carriers

 The US army currently uses the Soldier Plate Carrier System (SPCS), or as it is commercially known, the KDH Magnum TAC-1.
 The TAC-1 was adopted by the army in 2009, as an alternative to the previously used IOTV (Improved Outer Tactical Vest) plate carrier system.

-The army tested many different carriers, and KDH Defense Systems won the contract since the TAC-1 provided similar, and in some conditions, even better protection than the IOTV while being significantly lighter.
+The army tested many different carriers and KDH Defense Systems won the contract since the TAC-1 provided better protection than the IOTV while being significantly lighter.

-The carrier made from high quality nylon material and is designed to carry Small Arms Protective Insert (SAPI) ballistic plates, in the built in plate pockets present on both the front and the back.
-Moreover, the carrier comes with a side plate pouch, which can also accept soft armor and can also be replaced by a loop closure adjustable cummerbund for carrying additional tactical gear.
+The carrier is made from high quality nylon and is designed to carry Small Arms Protective Insert (SAPI) ballistic plates in the plate pockets present on both the front and back.
+Moreover, the carrier comes with a side plate pouch, which can also accept soft or hard armor and can also be replaced by a loop closure adjustable cummerbund for carrying additional tactical gear.

-The SPCS plate carrier system also features MOLLE webbing on both the front and the back, which can be used for a variety of modular attachments.
+The SPCS plate carrier system also features MOLLE webbing on both the front and back, which can be used for a variety of modular attachments or pouches.
 The SPCS has a sleek design, and like the old IOTV, the groin and lower back guards can also be attached to the carrier.
 This plate carrier also has adjustable shoulder straps, and side enclosures to ensure a snug fit.

 When you are wearing a plate carrier, it is very important that it fits your body perfectly, to ensure the protection of your vital organs, without losing any mobility, or being uncomfortable.

-Your plate carrier should ideally be snug, but not so tight that it restricts breathing.
+Your plate carrier should ideally be snug, but not so tight that it restricts breathing or movement.
 Keep in mind that when you are in a self-defense situation, your breathing will be heavy, and your chest will expand a lot more than when you are breathing normally.
 So, if your plate carrier is too tight, it can cause discomfort when your breathing rate increases.

-At the same time, your plate carrier should not be so loose that it shifts and moves around when you are walking or doing any other activity.
+At the same time, your plate carrier should not be so loose that it shifts and moves around when you are running or doing any other activity.

 Ideally, you should wear your carrier, and take some deep breaths.
 Your plate carrier should just start to feel tight when your chest is fully expanded.
-An excellent way to determine the fit of the plate carrier is to simply do a few burpees and pushups while wearing it, and it incorporates a wide range of motion.
-Also, try twisting your torso to make sure that the carrier doesn’t shift too much to cause discomfort.
+An excellent way to determine the fit of the plate carrier is to simply do a few burpees and pushups while wearing it.
+This also incorporates a wide range of motion to test mobility while wearing the carrier.
+Also, try twisting your torso to make sure that the plate carrier doesn’t shift too much to cause any discomfort.

-The proper positioning of your plate carrier is also essential to ensure a proper fit.
+The proper positioning of your plate carrier is also essential to ensure a proper fit and coverage of vital organs.
 Ideally, you want the plate width to be just inside your nipples side to side, and the plate height to cover your torso from the top of the breastbone down to a couple of inches above the belly button when you are sitting down.
 You can use the adjustable shoulder straps on your carrier to set its height.

 Lastly, make sure that your plate carrier fits with your weapons as well.
-It should hide the stock of your rifle, or make it difficult to quickly draw your sidearm.
-Try doing some quick reload and access drills while wearing your plate carrier to ensure that it fits your weapons and other modular attachments as well.
+It should not block the stock of your rifle, or make it difficult to quickly draw your sidearm.
+Try doing some speed reload and access drills while wearing your plate carrier to ensure that it works well with your weapons and other pouches.

 PLATE CARRIERS FREQUENTLY ASKED QUESTIONS